Earl of Desmond: Pretenders to the title

-James FitzThomas FitzGerald, the Súgán (Irish: straw, i.e. pretender) Earl, attempted, but failed, to regain the title during the Nine Years War.James's claim was based on the fact he was the eldest grandson of the 13th Earl, but he was illegitimate by descent.
-The 13th Earl's first marriage had to been to his own great-niece: the marriage had been declared invalid due to consanguinity and James's father, the child of the union, had been declared illegitimate (the 14th Earl was the child of a second, legitimate marriage).
+James FitzThomas FitzGerald, the Súgán (Irish: straw, i.e. pretender) Earl, attempted, but failed, to regain the title during the Nine Years War.
+James's claim was based on the fact he was the eldest grandson of the 13th Earl, but he was illegitimate by descent.
+The 13th Earl's first marriage had to have been to his own great-niece: the marriage had been declared invalid due to consanguinity and James's father, the child of the union, had been declared illegitimate (the 14th Earl was the child of a second, legitimate marriage).

 James had not joined the rebellion of the 14th Earl and following the 14th Earl's death, James lobbied the English - at first with some success - to be restored to the title.
 When that failed in 1598 he joined the rebellion and assumed the title of Earl of Desmond, leading eight thousand clansmen.
 He was captured in 1601 and is believed to have died in the Tower of London in 1608.

 James's younger brother John had joined him in rebellion but escaped to Spain.
 Following the Súgán Earl's death John and his son Gerald continued the pretence to the title.
 John died in Barcelona and Gerald - Conde de Desmond in Spanish - entered the service of the Emperor Ferdinand, and was killed in 1632.
 As Gerald left no issue, with him ended the male heirs of the four eldest sons of Thomas FitzGerald, 7th Earl of Desmond: this was the effective extinction of the line of the Fitzgerald House of Desmond.